isoraqathedh/isoraqathedh.github.com/Languages/language-list.md

 # The Four Languages of the Jesdic Pasaru
 (@1) The official language of the Jesdic Pasaru,
-    [**Egonyota Pasaru**][PSD-EP] is the one language you must learn to truly experience life in the Empire.
-    It is the lingua franca of the Empire and its periphery, for certain definitions of “periphery”.
+    [**Egonyota Pasaru**][PSD-EP] is the one language you must learn to truly experience life in the Empire, being the lingua franca of the Empire and its periphery, for certain definitions of “periphery”.
+    Though its features might be uninteresting as a result, it possesses the somewhat downplayed ability
+    to assume the form of any other language through its "pragma" system.
 (@2) The international language of the planet that bears its name,
     [**Serakafph Xaxex**][XAX-SX] is well known
     for its rich array of metaphor and figurative speech